 - Plan to spend a couple of hours in the area.
 I was there a total of four hours, including time in the cable car, with lunch and a tea presentation and I didn’t feel like I had enough time.
 I really wanted to explore the Wisdom Path and see more of Po Lin Monastery.
 This excursion is best left on a day when you don’t have anything else planned.
 Take your time and enjoy the scenery!

 - Bring bottled water and sunscreen (or an umbrella if you want to blend in with Chinese tourists!).
 There are shaded areas, but the climb up and around Big Buddha is not sheltered.
-There are plenty of stores and cafes in Ngong Ping Village if you leave either of these behind.
+There are plenty of stores and cafes in Ngong Ping Village (including a Starbucks!) if you forget either of these items.

-- You can buy incense stinks at the entrance of Po Lin Monastery to make your own offerings of you wish.
+- You can buy incense sticks at the entrance of Po Lin Monastery to make your own offerings of you wish.